Are you planning a visit to the Blue Mountains in Sydney? If so, keep reading for all my thoughts and experiences from our trip!

 During our time in Sydney and Bondi Beach we also took a trip over to the Blue Mountains.

 it’s one of the main day trips from the city, and it was a really welcome change of scenery and pace, from the city chaos.

-The Blue Mountains is the big beautiful national park closest to Sydney – and are called so, because they’re very big, and very blue.
+The Blue Mountains is a big beautiful national park, closest to Sydney than any others – and they are called so, because they’re very big, and very blue.

 See the photo below for further proof of their bigness and blueness.

 In this post I’ll go over our experience, and also some tips and tricks for visiting this gorgeous part of Australia yourself!

 That’s not to say the Blue Mountains aren’t beautiful, because they are.
 But they’re not your ‘conventional mountains’.
 If you’re expecting snow-capped peaks (like New Zealand) you might feel a bit disappointed.

 Just before visiting, my husband and I had just come from New Zealand where the mountains were massive and pointy, so I just wanted to clarify!